-- 1) The bonds are backed by a government which has won nationwide victory and gained the unquestionable support of the entire people, and therefore these bonds available in China today. - 2) The bonds are based upon commodity units, and therefore money invested in them is safeguarded against price fluctuations. - 3) The bonds bear an annual interest of five per cent. - 4) The government will start redeeming these bonds after one year and will completely redeem them within five years.
+- 1) The bonds are backed by a government which has won nation-wide victory and gained the unquestionable support of the entire people, and therefore these bonds constitute the safest investment available in China today. - 2) The bonds are based upon commodity units, and therefore money invested in them is safeguarded against price fluctuations. - 3) The bonds bear an annual interest of five per cent. - 4) The government will start redeeming these bonds after one year and will completely redeem them within five years.

 Other strata of the new society are also enthusiastically buying up the Victory Bond issue in order to hasten the economic reconstruction of the new China.
-A brief survey of the bond-buying campaign shows the following develop-
+A brief survey of the bond-buying campaign shows the following developments:

 Among professionals students - Theatrical workers are organizing benefit performances to promote bonds sales in every metropolis.
 Dr. Mei Lan-fang, one of China's most famous opera performers, has pledged to buy 1,000 units.
 A similar amount was purchased by the noted woman writer Ting Ling, who has invested all the savings from her royalties in these government bonds.
 Shanghai artists have volunteered their services to the government for drawing posters and illustrations to publicize the drive.
-Most of the professors at Central China University, Hankow, have pledged 40 A Tientsin woman teacher, Tsui Su-chen, auctioned her engagement ring and bought 45 units with the proceeds.
+Most of the professors at Central China University, Hankow, have pledged 40 per cent of their salaries for bonds.
+A Tientsin woman teacher, Tsui Su-chen, auctioned her engagement ring and bought 45 units with the proceeds.
 Students everywhere have actively undertaken the task of organizing bond-selling rallies.
-The students of Nankai University, Tientsin, staged an auction and sold their watches, fountain pens, It is with these considerations in gold rings and other possessions to quota of 7,300,000 units.
-Other the bond drive.
-Here are some of Educational Bureau volunteered to buy 10 units a month during the year.
-Reports of similar instances are now beginning to flow into Peking from all parts of the country.
+The students of Nankai University, Tientsin, staged an auction and sold their watches, fountain pens, gold rings and other possessions to raise money for buying bonds.

-Government employees - The sibility for promoting the Victory staff of the Peking Municipal Government had pledged themselves all the practical advantages which to buy 39,454 units by January 12. business circles will derive from An employee of the Tientsin
+Government employees - The staff of the Peking Municipal Government had pledged themselves to buy 39,454 units by January 12.
+An employee of the Tientsin